hb5co/meteor-is.js/README.md

-# is.js micro check library for Meteor.
+# is.js micro check library for Meteor

 "Check types, regexps, presence, time and more..."